 Aircraft Parking Limit (APL) lines are established to define where it is appropriate to park aircraft.
 Depending on the configuration of an airfield, APL lines may be set with respect to a runway or taxiway and in some cases, other required clear areas (NAVAID critical areas and RVZ).
-Due to the airfield configuration, the APL lines at Sonoma County Airport are set with respect to both the taxiway OFAs and runway setback requirements.
-All APL lines are depicted on the Airport Layout Plan.
+Due to the airfield configuration, the APL lines at the Airport are set with respect to both the taxiway OFAs and runway setback requirements.
+All APL lines are depicted on the ALP.